-Police offer £10,000 award to find missing aristocrat and newborn baby
+Police offer £10,000 reward to find missing aristocrat and newborn baby

-Police offer £10,000 award to find missing aristocrat and baby as new sighting confirmed
+Police offer £10,000 reward to find missing aristocrat and baby as new sighting confirmed

 Police believe the family could be anywhere in the UK

-Police have offered a £10,000 award for anyone with information to help find missing aristocrat Constance Marten and her newborn baby.
+Police have offered a £10,000 reward for anyone with information to help find missing aristocrat Constance Marten and her newborn baby.

 Constance, 35, has been missing with the baby - believed to be a few weeks old now - and her rapist partner Mark Gordon since 5 January.